Looking for setting activities, a way to discuss or study the setting of a story?

-All settings matter though – for students to understand characters, they must understand the time periods in which they lived.
-Sometimes settings serve as more of a motif or symbol (Gatsby, I’m referencing you), and other times the setting is subtle, yet reveals motivation and beliefs (Glass Menagerie).
+All settings matter though.
+For students to understand characters, they must understand the time periods in which they lived.
+Sometimes settings serve as more of a motif or symbol (Gatsby, I’m referencing you), and other times the setting is subtle, yet reveals motivation and beliefs (The Glass Menagerie).

 For those reasons, I’ve compiled a list of free, no (or little!) prep setting activities.
 Some may fit better with novels and others better with short stories.
 Adapt as needed!

 - Describe the setting from a different point of view.
 For instance, if the story’s point of view is third person, ask students to describe a setting from a character’s first person point of view.
 What would that character mention?
 Does the character enjoy his house?
 Dislike laws/ societal expectations during the time period?